1. Gautama Buddha was born in __________.

 Explanation: Arhat means one who attains Nirvana by personal effort.

-44. The chief ideal of Mahayana is:
+44. The chief ideal of Mahayana is__________.

 A) Arhat